Maurice d'Elbée: Personal life

 He was married to Marguerite Charlotte Holly Hauterive on 17 November 1788 in the Church of the Gaubretière, and therefore lived retired in a country very close to Beaupréau in Anjou.
 Marguerite d'Elbée was shot twenty days following the execution of her husband in January 1794 and buried in a sunken road.
 The remains of her body were discovered by chance much later.

 His son Louis-Joseph Maurice d'Elbée was born on 12 March 1793.
 Louis-Joseph Maurice d'Elbée was raised in Beaupréau.
 He served in the armies of Napoleon, where he distinguished himself in the Battle of Leipzig and the Battle of Hanau.
-Wounded in Hanau, he was taken as a prisoner and transported to the Potsdam hospital where he died the following year.
+Wounded in Hanau, he was taken prisoner and transported to the Potsdam hospital where he died the following year.

 The chair d'Elbée was executed in remained within his family until 1975, when his relative Marquis Charles Maurice d'Elbée donated the chair to the Vendée Museum in the Château de Noirmoutier.